-This year marks the thirtieth anniversary of the opening of the Rebecca Hossack Art Gallery.
+This year marks the 32nd anniversary of the opening of the Rebecca Hossack Art Gallery.
 Over the course of three decades the gallery has built an international reputation for innovation, individuality, energy and excellence.

 Rebecca Hossack has been a great champion of Non-Western artistic traditions.
 Hers was the first art gallery in Europe to exhibit Australian aboriginal painting, and it continues to promote such work through its regular Songlines seasons.
 Rebecca Hossack has also curated important exhibitions of work from the Bushmen of the Kalahari, from Papua New Guinea, and from tribal India.
 Much of this art would simply not have been seen in the UK but for the Rebecca Hossack Art Gallery.